davidshq/obsidian-plugins-advanced/README.md

 - **Browse Plugins**: View all available community plugins in a beautiful grid or list layout
 - **Search & Filter**: Quickly find plugins by name, author, or description
+  - Filter by update date: Show only plugins updated after a specific date
+  - Show installed plugins only
 - **Plugin Details**: View comprehensive information about each plugin including:
   - Full description from README.md
   - Version and compatibility information